 Strategy and investment policy

-• Intershop buys, develops, manages and sells real estate.
+• Intershop buys, develops, manages and sells real estate in Switzerland.

 • The investment policy of Intershop Holding AG aims to generate sustainable added value on investments and to realise this in the medium term through sales, whereby the focus lies on real estate with sufficient development potential.
-This is the case when a reduction in vacancy rate, optimisation of the area, usage and tenant structure as well as cost reduction can improve the earnings flow of the investment in a sustainable manner.
+This is the case if the flow of income from the investment can be sustainably increased through refurbishment, development or active asset management.
 The company utilises changes in market and regulatory conditions to identify and secure added value.
-Long-term investments will be considered if a corresponding yield can be achieved.

 • Direct ownership is preferred, although investments in leasehold property, commonhold property as well as indirect participation in companies or joint ventures cannot be excluded.

-• The company concentrates on properties with a minimum volume of at least five to ten million Swiss francs.
-The portfolio must consist of at least 20 properties, whereby the maximum single property value cannot exceed 25% of the total market value of the portfolio.
-In addition, the share of residential property may not exceed the limit that would lead to a restriction within the framework of ≪Lex Koller≫ and is, in any event, limited to a maximum of 15% of the total market value of the portfolio.
+• The company concentrates on properties with a minimum volume of at least five million Swissfran cs.
+The portfolio must consist of at least 20 properties, whereby the maximum single property value cannot exceed one third of the total market value of the portfolio.
+In addition, the share of residential property may not exceed the limit that would lead to a restriction within the framework of "Lex Koller" and is, in any event, limited to a maximum of 20 % of the total market value of the portfolio.
+Temporarily exceeding or falling below the limit values is permitted if a business plan sets out how the limit values will be reached again.

 • Whilst the company focuses on urban centres and the main transport axes of Switzerland; the decisive factor for any investment decision in a particular location lies in its suitable usage options.
 Consequently, Intershop detracts from investing in exposed locations and situations that are detrimentally affected by fluctuations in rental price and value caused by the accumulation of luxury and enthusiast projects.